THE HISTORICAL SYNOPSIS

 Episode Six – Their Honor Inviolate

-This has taken best efforts and my best intentions.
-Two full years worth of research and writing.
+This has taken my best efforts and intentions, including two full years of research and writing.
 I’ve had several seminal moments during the course of my career when I’ve come across a story idea or experienced an event during production that clearly defined THE passion for what I do.
 It’s what makes my career so rewarding—the unpredictability of these seminal moments.
-I believe we will all make history together by retelling this sports story very few people knew occurred.
+I believe we will all make history together by telling the unknown origin story of pro football, the country’s #1 sport.